Fulda witch trials: History

 The witch trials were ordered by Prince-Abbot Balthasar von Dernbach (who became a Catholic after his father's death while being raised by maternal relatives, primarily his uncle, Wilhelm Hartmann Klauer von und zu Wohra, Catholic Prince-abbot of Fulda) who had been exiled in 1576 by the local community which was overwhelmingly Lutheran, following his Counter-Reformation policies but was returned to power in 1602 by the Aulic Council.
 All Protestants had to convert or leave his lands.
 After more than a quarter-century, he resumed the Counter-Reformation, and announced an investigation of suspected witches and other undesirables.
 The persecutions were presided over by Balthasar Nuss, who had attached himself to the abbot during the latter's exile and afterward was appointed Zentgraf of Hofbieber and Malefizmeister.

 Gerrit Walther, author of Abt Balthasars Mission: Politische Mentalitäten, Gegenreformation und eine Adelsverschwoerung im Hochstift Fulda argues that the organizers of this witchhunt were from the new ruling class allied with the abbot, the victims largely from families of the old Fulda Protestant elite who had been forced to convert to avoid expulsion.

 Investigations began in March 1603.
 Shortly thereafter, the arrests begun in the city.
 One of the first and the most well-known victim was Merga Bien, whose case even concerned the Imperial Chamber Court.
 Dernbach was a follower of the Jesuit-dominated Counter-Reformation, and Nuss arrested Crypto-Protestants on charges of witchcraft alongside others.
 The exact number of victims is not known, but were at least over 200.
 Accusers of Nuss said he had accused 239 people, while he admitted to 205.
 The witch hunts ceased soon after the Prince-abbot died on 15 March 1605. in 1606, Nuss was imprisoned and accused of having enriched himself.
 Nuss remained in custody for 13 years; after the university of Ingolstadt ruled to that effect, Nuss was beheaded in 1618.

 Reception

-In 2008, a memorial for the victims of the witch trials was established in Fulda.
+On 15.
+November 2008, a memorial for the victims of the witch trials was established in Fulda.